SaaS ยท Analysis

 For SEA banks with strong European partner network preferences (Lufthansa Miles & More, Marriott Bonvoy depth), Loylogic often has marginally better partner depth on European inventory.
 For SEA-Asian-focused redemptions (Singapore Airlines KrisFlyer, Cathay Asia Miles, Asia Miles, regional hotel chains), Ascenda usually wins on local-partner depth and SEA bank engineering responsiveness.

-Capillary: the Indian-rooted retail loyalty alternative
+## Capillary: the retail loyalty alternative based in India

 **Capillary Technologies** is the Bangalore-headquartered customer loyalty and engagement SaaS used widely across SEA retail and consumer brands.
 Pricing typically lands at USD 3,000 to USD 30,000 per month.